tempname11/WorkingTitle4/notes/medium_term.md

-# known bugs
-- Direct light sometimes is "clipped" as if in a view-dependent circular "shadow".

-# intermittent bugs
-- `assert( m_head != m_tail );` in TracyVulkan.hpp
-  (seems correlated with number of Vulkan warnings beforehand.)
-  (this is now hidden under TRACY_VULKAN_ENABLE and disabled by default)

 ### architectural problems
 - Render passes are not really used, but they should be. :UseRenderPasses
 - Some compute workgroups are size 1 which is not good for perf. :UseComputeLocalSize
 - "lpass" should be split info a few different passes :ManyLights
 - Descriptor pool counts are fixed; can run out of them. :FixedDescriptorPool
-- Uploader seems very rushed, need to come back to it from a performance perspective
+- Uploader seems very @Rushed, need to come back to it from a performance perspective
-- Also need automatic GPU memory region compacting
+- Need automatic GPU memory region compacting
-- Also need multi-alloc-like capability for `allocator`
+- Need multi-alloc-like capability for `allocator`
 - Allocators should be top-level, not nested inside other structures :Sensible_GPU_Allocators
 - Custom CPU allocators (frame, "short-term") :Better_CPU_Allocators
 - Way too many allocations in  `lib::task` implementation.